Thankful for God’s Promises

 Fostering Older Siblings

 After taking in several foster babies, Jihae and Chris decided it was time to shift gears.
 They felt called to open their home to older siblings.
-Last August, they were introduced to two sisters who were ages 9 and 4 at the time.
+Last August, they were introduced to two sisters who were ages nine and four at the time.
 Jessica and Gracie were new to foster care and living in a group home together.
 After meeting and a quick trip to Target for the necessities, they knew the girls would be a good fit for their family.
 They moved in and their already large family became even larger.
 The Watsons grew to a family of nine.

 It’s been a season of growth, patience, and stretching for everyone.
 Jessica and Gracie are adjusting to life with a new family and still have moments of grief over the loss of their biological family, but they are grateful for the love and stability the Watsons brought to their lives.
 It hasn’t been an easy road for anyone but God has been faithful through it all.